award

 What is Wrongful Termination in California?

-What’s The Most You Can Get for Wrongful Termination?
+What’s the Maximum Compensation for Wrongful Termination?

 What Damages Can I Receive After Being Wrongfully Terminated?